 You’re not here by accident.
 God loves you.
 He wants you to have a personal relationship with Him through Jesus, His Son.
 There is just one thing that separates you from God.
-That one thing is sin.
+Sin.

 The Bible describes sin in many ways.
-Most simply, sin is our failure to measure up to God’s holiness and His righteous standards.
+Most simply, sin is our failure to measure up to God’s standards.
 We sin by things we do, choices we make, attitudes we show, and thoughts we entertain.
 We also sin when we fail to do right things.
 The Bible affirms our own experience – “there is none righteous, not even one.”
-No matter how good we try to be, none of us does right things all the time.
+No matter how good we try to be, none of us can do the right thing all the time.

 “For all have sinned and come short of the glory of God.”
 Romans 3:23

-It’s God’s grace that allows you to come to Him – not your efforts to “clean up your life” or work your way to Heaven.
-You can’t earn it.
-It’s a free gift.
+It’s God’s grace that allows us to come to Him – not our efforts to “clean up your life” or work our way to Heaven.
+We can’t earn it.
+It’s a gift.

 “For it is by grace you have been saved, through faith – and this not from yourselves, it is the gift of God – not by works, so that no one can boast.”
 Ephesians 2:8-9

-For you to come to God, the penalty for your sin must be paid.
-God’s gift to you is His son, Jesus, who paid the debt for you when He died on the Cross.
+For us to come to God, the penalty for our sin must be paid.
+God’s gift to us is His son, Jesus, who paid the debt for us when He died on the Cross.

 “For the wages of sin is death, but the gift of God is eternal life in Jesus Christ our Lord.”
 Romans 6:23

-Jesus paid the price for your sin and mine by giving His life on a cross at a place called Calvary, just outside of the city walls of Jerusalem in ancient Israel.
-God brought Jesus back from the dead.
-He provided the way for you to have a personal relationship with Him through Jesus.
+Jesus paid the price for our sin by giving His life on a cross.
+He provided the way for us to have a personal relationship with Him through Jesus.
 When we realize how deeply our sin grieves the heart of God and how desperately we need a Savior, we are ready to receive God’s offer of salvation.
 To admit we are sinners means turning away from our sin and selfishness and turning to follow Jesus.
 The Bible word for this is “repentance” – to change our thinking about how grievous sin is, so our thinking is in line with God’s.

-All that’s left for you to do is to accept the gift that Jesus is holding out for you right now.
+All that’s left for you to do is to accept the gift.

 “If you confess with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved.
 For it is with your heart that you believe and are justified, and it is with your mouth that you confess and are saved.”
 Romans 10:9-10